 The beach is strategically divided into a family friendly side, where you can rent a jet ski, ride a banana boat or soar over the island in a parasail.
 In the center of the divided area sits Pedro’s, my new favorite little beach bar.
 Leno, our bartender, recommended the Pedro’s Rum Punch to quench our thirst.
 It was the perfect cocktail to sip while enjoying Paradise!
 But, be careful with Pedro’s Rum Punch!
 Not only will it quench your thirst, but it might also have you stumbling to your ship.

 Just on the other side of Pedro’s Beach Bar is the stretch of Orient Beach where visitors roam free without the fear of tan lines.
 Two chairs, an umbrella and 2 Pedro’s Rum Punch will cost you $15.
-If you’re traveling with a mask and snorkel, the calm clear water of Orient Beach makes it the perfect place for a shore snorkel.
+Make sure your cruise travel packing includes a mask and snorkel.
+The calm, clear water of Orient Beach makes it the perfect place for a shore snorkel.
 Sergeant Major Fish, Blue Tangs and Permits swim around the shallow reefs.

 We had a fun filled day of adventure and relaxation on MSC Divina cruise destination St. Maarten and St. Martin.
 MSC Cruises provided the opportunity to experience this beautiful island and I now know that we have to return very soon!